KPoletti/kpoletti.github.io/sideQuests/marathon.md

 ## Marathon Training

-:running: I am training for a marathon in 2024.
+:runner: I am training for a marathon in 2024.
 Here is my training log:

 ### October 2024